triskit124/Notes/cpp.md

 ## Referring to parent names

-A method from a `Base` class that has been overriden by a `Derived` class can still be called:
+A method from a `Base` class that has been overriden by a `Derived` class can still be called using `scope resolution`:
 ```cpp
 void Derived::foo () {
   Base:foo()